KTXH: Technical information

-In 1999, KTXH began broadcasting a digital signal, which was not broadcast from the Senior Road tower but at a new, purpose-built mast in the same area.
+In 1999, KTXH began broadcasting a digital signal, which was not broadcast from the Senior Road tower but from a new, purpose-built mast in the same area in Missouri City.
 KTXH discontinued regular programming on its analog signal, over UHF channel 20, on June 12, 2009, as part of the federally mandated transition from analog to digital television; the station's digital signal continued on UHF channel 19, using virtual channel 20.

 On December 7, 2021, KTXH became one of two ATSC 3.0 (NextGen TV) transmitters for the Houston area as part of a deployment involving 10 stations in the market.

 Subchannels

 The station's ATSC 1.0 subchannels are carried on the multiplexed signals of other Houston TV stations: